Planning considerations for tax, liquidity, charitable, and estate planning strategies

 Review liquidity, charitable, and estate planning strategies

 A review of cash return optimization strategies also might be in order.
 Those who have had recent liquidity events may not be in a rush to put that cash to work immediately, or they may have a large tax bill due next year.
-Talk to your advisors to determine potential strategies such as short-term asset management that may meet your investment objectives, risk tolerance, and liquidity needs.
+Talk to your advisors to determine potential strategies, such as short-term asset management, that may meet your investment objectives, risk tolerance, and liquidity needs.

 Share plans as a family

-Wells Fargo Wealth & Investment Management (WIM) is a division within Wells Fargo & Company.
-WIM provides financial products and services through various bank and brokerage affiliates of Wells Fargo & Company.
+Wells Fargo Wealth & Investment Management (WIM) provides financial products and services through various bank and brokerage affiliates of Wells Fargo & Company.

 Wells Fargo & Company and its affiliates do not provide tax or legal advice.
 This communication cannot be relied upon to avoid tax penalties.
 Please consult your tax and legal advisors to determine how this information may apply to your own situation.
 Whether any planned tax result is realized by you depends on the specific facts of your own situation at the time your tax return is filed.